राम

 तया नरा लाधलें वैकुंठ जोडलें | सकळही घडलें तीर्थाटण || २ ||

 For the one saturated in the Name, Dnyaneshwar makes two claims so large they could be mistaken for exaggeration.
 Vaikuntha is found.
 All pilgrimages are accomplished.
 Not promised for later.
 Not reserved for the afterlife.
 Found now, in a body, in ordinary Maharashtra, by an ordinary person who sings the Name.
-The word he uses is ladhalen: stumbled upon, come across, as if Vaikuntha were not a distant destination but something misplaced, something that was always here and simply needed to be noticed.
+The word he uses is ladhalen: stumbled upon, come across, as if Vaikuntha were not a distant destination but something misplaced, something that was always here and only needed to be noticed.

 If you have ever wanted to go on pilgrimage but could not, or if you went and the feeling faded when you came home, this verse is speaking to you.
-The crossing-point between the ordinary and the sacred is not at the confluence of two rivers.
-It is at the confluence of your attention and the Name.
+The crossing-point between the ordinary and the sacred is not at the confluence of two rivers but at the confluence of your attention and the Name.
 You do not need to save money or take time off.
 The tirtha is the Name.
 The Name is where you are.
 Say it once.
 That is the pilgrimage.

 Verse 3